 - You can discipline employees who continue to abuse implied authority.

-- You can put the employee in a different position, where they are not in a position to misuse their implied authority
+- You can put the employee in a different position where they can't misuse their implied authority.

 Implied Authority in Partnerships

-Partnerships are a special situation because all the partners of one type (general partners, for example) all have the same amount of authority in making deals on behalf of the partnership.
+A business partnership is a legal relationship between two or more business partners.
+When it comes to implied authority, partnerships are a special situation because all the partners of one type (general partners, for example) have the same amount of authority in making deals on behalf of the partnership.
 This authority is implied by the nature of the partnership.

 Partners in a partnership have implied authority to carry out day to day activities on behalf of the partnership, including: